playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/basic-audio.md

 Each slot has an Asset picker which allows you to play different audio assets from different slots.
 See [importing assets][4] for details on how to upload audio assets.

 <div class="pc-notice-message pc-small">
     Not all audio formats are supported across all browsers.
-At the moment we recommend using Wave (.wav) or Ogg Vorbis (.ogg), which are supported by Chrome, Firefox and Opera.
-Safari does not support Ogg Vorbis.
+At the moment we recommend using MP3 (.mp3) which is supported by most browsers.
 </div>

 Once you have uploaded your assets, use the Asset Picker to select the audio asset for your slot.